jjttcc/s-splat-todo/README.md

 $HOME/.bash\_profile

 in the case in which the main stodo directory is:
-$HOME/applications/stodo/src
+$HOME/applications/stodo

+#### 'config' file

+Decide where to put the *config* file - You can either place it in the default location - $HOME/.config/stodo/ - or set the environment variable STODO\_CONFIG\_PATH to a location where you intend for the *config* file to reside.
+Then copy the sample config file, doc/config, from the main *stodo* directory ($STODO_PATH/../) to your chosen location.
+For example, for the default location, from the main *stodo* directory:

+`cp doc/config $HOME/.config/stodo`

+(Make sure you create this directory if it doesn't yet exist.)
+Next, edit the *config* file to fit your particular environment and preferences, as described below.

+##### *userpath*

+Ensure that the 'userpath' setting in the 'config' file is set to your preferred location - e.g.:

+userpath = /home/user/.stodo/user

 #### Configuring your email service

 ##### Choose an email client and configure it to send emails

-If you don't already have an email client configured to send emails to recipients on the internet, you will need to choose a client (such as *elm* or *mutt*), make sure it is intalled on your system, and configure it to send emails from the computer on which you will run *stodo*.
+If you don't already have an email client with a command-line interface configured to send emails to recipients on the internet, you will need to choose a client (such as *elm* or *mutt*), make sure it is installed on your system, and configure it to send emails from the computer on which you will run *stodo*.

 ##### config file: *emailtemplate* setting

-The *emailtemplate* value needs to be set in the *config* file, according to the expected command-line format of your chosen email client - e.g.:
+The *emailtemplate* value needs to be set in the *config* file according to the expected command-line format of your chosen email client - e.g.:
 > `emailtemplate = mutt -s <subject> <addrs>`

 This configuration for *mutt* tells *stodo* where to place the *subject* and email-address arguments when invoking *mutt* to send email.
-You will need to adapt this setting to what your email command-line client expects, if it is different.
+You will need to adapt this setting to what your email client expects, if it is different.
 If you don't want to use email, or want to configure it at a later time, you can disable email by deleting this setting (or commenting it out by Inserting a '#' at the beginning of that line) or